Crazy Little Thing Called Love: Single release

-The "Crazy Little Thing Called Love" single hit number two in the UK Singles Chart in 1979, and became the first US number-one hit for the band, topping the Billboard Hot 100 for four weeks.
+The "Crazy Little Thing Called Love" single hit number two in the UK Singles Chart in 1979, unable to dislodge "When You're in Love with a Beautiful Woman" from #1 for 2 weeks, and became the first US number-one hit for the band, topping the Billboard Hot 100 for four weeks.
 It was knocked out of the top spot on this chart by Pink Floyd's "Another Brick in the Wall, Part II".
 The song also topped the Australian ARIA charts for seven consecutive weeks from 1 March to 12 April 1980.
-The UK release had "We Will Rock You (live)" as the b-side and America, Australia, Canada had "Spread Your Wings (live)".
+The UK release had "We Will Rock You (live)" as the B-side, while America, Australia, and Canada had "Spread Your Wings (live)".